quasarframework/quasar/docs/src/pages/quasar-cli-vite/lazy-loading.md

 ---
 title: Lazy Loading / Code Splitting
-desc: How to create Webpack chunks in a Quasar app.
+desc: How to create async chunks in a Quasar CLI with Vite app.
 ---
 When your website/app is small, you can load all layouts/pages/components into the initial bundle and serve everything at startup.
 But when your code gets complex and has many layouts/pages/components, it won't be optimal to do this as it will massively impact loading time.
 Fortunately, there is a way to solve this.